Equality and Integration

 In December 2019, the Irish government committed to a new refugee protection programme, to expand its community sponsorship programme and to increase its annual resettlement quota by 50 each year over the next four years: 650 in 2020, 700 in 2021, 750 in 2022 and 800 in 2023.

-The full Irish Refugee Protection Programme information can be seen here
+View the full Irish Refugee Protection Programme information.

 The Funds Administration team ensures that Grant Agreements are in place for each funded project and that appropriate Governance Compliance and Reporting frameworks are in place.
 The team ensures that the all payments are made in a timely and accurate manner and that appropriate monitoring and evaluation processes are in place.